 6) Discovery World Museum

 Among the best of their exhibits, you will find a stunning replica of the whole Great Lakes watershed, an aquarium with aquatic realms from all over the globe, a physics laboratory, and a mechanized exhibit that educates children on the internal mechanics and systems of how machinery functions.
-As an added fun display, you will also find a spectacular railroad demonstration.
+You will also find a spectacular railroad demonstration as an added fun display.

 7) Betty Brinn Children’s Museum

-Typically museums are not the most popular places to spend time for the little ones but the Betty Brinn Children’s Museum is a lovely exception.
+Typically, museums are not the most popular places to spend time with the little ones, but the Betty Brinn Children’s Museum is a lovely exception.

 For numerous kids and teens, this Milwaukee museum is an intro to the vast and interesting universe of history and museums.